firezone/firezone/rust/gateway/README.md

 ## Running

-To run the gateway:
+The Firezone Gateway supports Linux only.
+To run the Gateway binary on your Linux host:

+1. Generate a new Gateway token from the "Gateways" section of the admin portal and save it in your secrets manager.
+1. Ensure the `FIREZONE_TOKEN=<gateway_token>` environment variable is set securely in your Gateway's shell environment.
+The Gateway requires this variable at startup.
+1. Set `FIREZONE_ID` to a unique string to identify this gateway in the portal, e.g. `export FIREZONE_ID=$(uuidgen)`.
+The Gateway requires this variable at startup.
+1. Now, you can start the Gateway with:

 ```
-firezone-gateway --portal_token <portal_token>
+firezone-gateway
 ```

-where `portal_token` is the token shown when creating a gateway group in the Firezone admin portal.

-If you're running as an unprivileged user, you'll need the `CAP_NET_ADMIN` capability to open `/dev/net/tun`.
+If you're running as a non-root user, you'll need the `CAP_NET_ADMIN` capability to open `/dev/net/tun`.
 You can add this to the gateway binary with:

 ```
 sudo setcap 'cap_net_admin+eip' /path/to/firezone-gateway